mse150s20/p2-kinetics/README.md

 This graph shows a prediction of the number of healthy, infected, recovered, and dead people given constants of infection rate, recovery rate, and death rate.

 ### plot-infections.py
-This graph shows the infection rate and the amount of dead people over the course of a year.
+This graph plots the data of infected and dead people in the state of Idaho from day 0 as the first person was infected to most current update of covid-19 statistics.

 ### kinetics-copy.py